Hip Resurfacing Surgery

 Hip resurfacing allows patients to have a VERY active lifestyle AFTER the procedure.

-Hip resurfacing surgery is a less invasive alternative to total hip replacement for younger or more active patients suffering from hip arthritis or other sources of hip pain.
+Hip resurfacing surgery is a bone conserving alternative to total hip replacement for younger or more active male patients suffering from hip arthritis or other sources of hip pain.

 Who may be candidates for a hip replacement?